pacifics/PassDao/README.md

 - SetShareHolders: allows organizing a private funding for the share holders.

+- AbortFunding: allows the smart contract creator to abort the funding before the closing time.

+- Pause: allows the smart contract creator to stop the presale without aborting the funding.

 - SetLimits: allows the smart contract creator to set the funding limits for all partners.

 - SetFunding : sets the amounts to fund for each partner according to the presale amounts, the set limits and the funding amount of the approved Dao funding proposal.